Window Shade Repair

 How long do shade repairs take?

-Our in-home shade repair experts work quickly and diligently to ensure we thoroughly evaluate your window treatments and provide accurate solutions.
+Our in-home shade repair experts work quickly and diligently to ensure we thoroughly evaluate your window shades and provide accurate solutions.
 The repair process can vary in length, but we will always keep you informed every step of the way in terms of scheduling.

 Does anyone need to be home during the mobile repair service?